lab596/civiform/Getting-started.md

 1. Launch a new terminal instance and type `docker -v` and `docker-compose -v` to confirm that Docker Engine and Docker Compose were installed correctly.

-1. Navigate to where you saved the CiviForm repo and type `docker build` to build the Docker images of the project
+1. Navigate to where you saved the CiviForm repo and type `bin/run-dev` to get the latest Docker images of the project.

 ### A note on IDEs